IDT-ITI/T-TAME/README.md

 </div>

 ## Acknowledgement

-The training process is based on code released in the [DANet](https://github.com/xuehaolan/DANet) repository.
+The T-TAME implementation was built in part on code previously released in the [L-CAM](https://github.com/bmezaris/L-CAM) repository.

-The code for the methods that are used for comparison with L-CAM-Fm and L-CAM-Img is taken from the [ScoreCAM](https://github.com/yiskw713/ScoreCAM/blob/master/cam.py) repository, except for the code for the RISE method, which is taken from the [RISE](https://github.com/eclique/RISE) repository.
+The code for the methods that are used for comparison is taken from the [L-CAM](https://github.com/bmezaris/L-CAM) repository for L-CAM-Img, the [RISE](https://github.com/eclique/RISE) repository for RISE, the [IIA](https://github.com/iia-iccv23/iia) repository for IIA, the [Transformer-Explainability](https://github.com/hila-chefer/Transformer-Explainability) repository for the Transformer LRP method and the [pytorch-gradcam](https://github.com/yiskw713/ScoreCAM/blob/master/cam.py) repository for all of the remaining methods.

-<div align="justify"> This work was supported by the EU Horizon 2020 programme under grant agreements H2020-951911 AI4Media and H2020-832921 MIRROR. </div>
+<div align="justify"> This work was supported by the EU Horizon 2020 programme under grant agreement H2020-101021866 CRiTERIA. </div>